giraciopide/shellcheck-maven-plugin/README.md

                              negative) the behavior is to pass all files to a single shellcheck invocation.
-                             This is useful when you have a big number of files to check and you're hitting the ARG_MAX limits in you underlying OS: limiting the number of files per invocation can bring you back below that limit.
+                             This is useful when you have a big number of files to check and you're hitting the ARG_MAX limits in you underlying OS: limiting the number of files per invocation can bring you back below that limit -->
-                            -->
                         <filesPerInvocation>-1</filesPerInvocation>

                         <!-- If set to true plugin execution will be skipped (you can also use the property skip.shellcheck) -->